bhavya-2602/HandsOn_5/HandsOn-5.md

-Code for minHeap is minHeap.java
+    minHeap.java
     All the functionalities are diplayed in the output.